giannilmbd/dynare/doc/manual/source/running-dynare.rst

     command line, following the name of the ``.mod`` file or in the first line of the ``.mod`` file itself (see below).

-    dynare begins by launching the preprocessor on the ``.mod file``.
+    Dynare begins by launching the preprocessor on the ``.mod file``.
 By default (unless the :opt:`use_dll` option has been given to ``model``), the preprocessor creates three intermediary files: